BlueKirbyy/baseball-matchups-stats/README.md

 - `index.html`: responsive daily prop board and detailed pitch research.
 It displays server-computed statistics; model formulas no longer live in browser JavaScript.
 - `diamond_intel.db`: the existing local database.
 Initialization migrates it in place and does not delete existing tables.

-The unused PrizePicks Node proxy was removed.
-Market providers now enter through the explicit adapter/import boundary rather than an undocumented upstream endpoint.

 ## Setup and start

 Python 3.9 or newer is sufficient; runtime code uses the standard library.